mobious999/build/README.md

-# Windows Operating Building Scripts
+# Windows Operating System Build Scripts

 This collection of scripts can be used to build and configure Microsoft Windows os types to any specification that is required.